robinboncoeur/Art/docs/writing/2DE-1stEd.md

 She nodded again.

 “That is an issue, one that needed fixing,” she said.
 “Still not sure why those were failing.
 And you couldn’t exactly do a proper wear test on yourself.
-Not with your figure—” She broke off as her brows popped up.
+Not with your figure — ” She broke off as her brows popped up.

 “What?”